tryscer/flock/flock-music.md

 ​	"Let's follow her," I say.
 ​	We do.

-At the foot of the giant building the huge front entrance is locked.
+At the foot of the giant building, the huge front entrance is locked.
 A night-guard sits snoring next to the door.
 We see the hem of a white coat disappearing in the alley.
 ​	"There she is," I whisper.
 ​	"Why are you whispering?" whispers Cindy.
 ​	We follow the white coat.